 While having the boat out in Antigua, we enquired if the boatyard had any experience with Coppercoat.
 The boatyard explained they had done several applications.
 Considering that Antigua is one of the largest boating islands in the chain, we thought that perhaps they might be able to get the product to work.

-We didn’t have any more product applied…we had a team of guys sand the CopperCoat down, once again, abiding to the CopperCoat Recommended specifications.
+We didn’t have any more product applied…we had a team of guys sand the CopperCoat down, once again, abiding by the CopperCoat Recommended specifications.

 Previous to the race Simon cleaned off as many barnacles as possible.
 But this is the footage I took when the boat was out of the water.
 All the white spots are the remnants of Barnacles.